-Financial Economics is a graduate level book forthcoming with MIT Press (> 1,000 pages)
+Financial Economics is a graduate level book with MIT Press (in press) (1,300 pages)

 Top maps: Illustration of the increased efficiency in maritime routing allowed by the Suez Canal (right panel) opened in 1869, and the Panama Canal (left panel) opened in 1913, two amongst the most enduring technological marvels with global economic and political implications.